ArduSat/ArdusatSDK-Logging/README.md

 # NOTE, this library is no longer supported.
-If you are a Because Learning / Ardusat customer please contact support@ardusat.com for support for current data logging support.
+If you are a Because Learning / Ardusat customer please contact support@ardusat.com for current data logging support.

 # Ardusat Logging SDK